slamdata/quasar-fdw/README.md

   - add support for missing fields in quasar, set to NULL in returned tuple
   - remove non-unix compatible stuff (FIFO files)
   - split out a bunch of new test cases into readable chunks
+  - fix the input function calling to support array types

 11/9/2015:
 - I implemented a parser in `quasar_fdw`.
 It currently handles all base types (I haven't tested dates/times/intervals, but they should work), and arbitrary json.
 It does not support array types at the moment, but json can be a stand-in for now.